Artist Profile: Dowdy Studio

-Meet Dylan and Pamela Dowdy, featured artists for the KXT 2017 Spring Membership Campaign.
+Meet Dylan and Pamela Dowdy, featured artists for the KXT 2017 Spring Member Campaign.

-Dylan and Pamela again created a collection of fresh thank-you gifts for our 2017 KXT pledge drive, which starts Monday, May 1.
+Dylan and Pamela again created a collection of fresh thank-you gifts for our 2017 KXT Spring Member Campaign, which starts Monday, May 1.
 They hand-drew the KXT Beast Summer Ever mascot over at the Dowdy Studio shop in East Dallas, which, they point out, “is the best Dallas.”

 What inspired their beastly design, from the Dowdys themselves: